Usage Guide

 # Start with current directory

-uvx stata-mcp --agent
+uvx stata-mcp agent run

 # Start with custom working directory

-uvx stata-mcp --agent ~/Documents/MyResearch
+uvx stata-mcp agent run ~/Documents/MyResearch

 Usage: